 Securing the microservices mesh with an API Gateway is a best practice that API providers and microservices mesh builders can put in place to prevent unauthorized data access, loss of data integrity, or the degradation of the quality of service.

 Emerging microservices architectural concepts such as sidecars and platforms to inject sidecars into container pods present DevOps teams with new security challenges to solve as new layers of abstraction are introduced into an already complex system of components and protocols.

 The following juxtaposition of open source servicemesh 1.0.1, beta and alpha features compared to version 8.4 of the Akana API Platform clearly illustrates why it is imperative to leverage the features of a mature API Gateway architecture on the edge of the cloud and in the core of the servicemesh for proper authentication, authorization, mediation, and resiliency.

-For additional information on securing the edge API and microservices mesh download this full white paper.
+For additional information on securing the edge API and microservices mesh, download this full white paper by clicking below.

 Read White Paper